A Tailored Education

 Lessons are delivered in a range of ways, taking account of different learning styles and preferences, and the certainty that pupils should explore and experience practically and experientially.
 Teachers encourage pupils to question, and to appreciate that, often, there may not be one right answer.
 Workshops, Outings, Trips and outdoor adventures complement the classroom experience across all year groups.
 A broad range of extra-curricular Activities including day and residential trips away from school, offers further opportunity for each child to discover new and exciting challenges.

 Our job is to educate in its broadest sense and to add to pupils’ appreciation that we learn from life, and that life has much to teach us.

 Read about the curriculum at each of our schools:

 Aged 3+ years

 The Pre-school routines, timings and lessons imitate the day of a Reception pupil, which further enables children to become ‘school ready’ for their Reception Year.
 The curriculum is enhanced by local trips and a weekly field lesson at our playing fields where we can explore all the wonderful natural resources at our fingertips.

 Reception & Years 1 – 2

-In Reception, boys gradually move from a play-based to a more formal curriculum, using both indoor and outdoor spaces.
+In Reception, children gradually move from play-based to a more formal curriculum, using both indoor and outdoor spaces.
 They learn to understand the world from the point of view of themselves and others, working in a stimulating and enabling environment at a pace that is suitable for them as they move on through Pre-Prep.

 Years 3 -4

 Critical and creative thinking as well as a mastery approach to lessons takes flight in Years 3 and 4.
-Inquisitive boys are encouraged to investigate ideas and concepts that span across subjects, including the introduction of French, Computer Science and increased emphasis on physical education.
+Inquisitive pupils are encouraged to investigate ideas and concepts that span across subjects, including the introduction of French, Computer Science and increased emphasis on physical education.